Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Celtic motorcycle tank

-stained glass Celtic knot
+Stained glass Celtic knot

-Celtic stained glass door
+Celtic stained glass door panel

 Tereena Clarke of Artecy Cross Stitch offers high-quality printable patterns, including some designed with the Celtic Knot Font, such as this lovely Celtic knot heart counted cross stitch pattern: